CSCfi/csc-user-guide/docs/apps/matlab.md

 ## License

 Proprietary software.
-The terms of use of this software allow its use for only the affiliates (staff and students) of Finnish higher education institutions. **NB** If you are an user from a commercial company or Finnish research institute, please contact CSC servicedesk for further instructions.
+The terms of use of this software allow its use for only the affiliates (staff and students) of Finnish higher education institutions. **NB** If you are an user from a commercial company or Finnish research institute, please [contact CSC Service Desk](../support/contact.md) for further instructions.

 ## Usage